Private equity buyouts in Asia take old risks with new money

 "We are not at a tipping point yet, but some deals show that private equity investors do need to show some restraint," said Ramsay, a former corporate attorney who worked closely with banks on Australia deals.

-At least $20 billion of the dry powder in Asia piled up in the last 12 months as companies like KKR & Co, Affinity Equity Partners and TPG Capital [TPG.UL] closed new funds to invest in the region.
+At least $20 billion of the dry powder in Asia piled up in the last 12 months as companies like KKR & Co (KKR.N), Affinity Equity Partners and TPG Capital [TPG.UL] closed new funds to invest in the region.

 Private equity firms, in the process of buying out targets, are also securing higher levels of loans, or leverage.
 The debts are borne by the companies acquired with their businesses used as collateral.